qir-alliance/nwqsim/README.md

 ## About SV-Sim

 SV-Sim is implemented in C++/CUDA/HIP for general full-state quantum circuit simulation.
+It assumes qubits are all-to-all connected unless the input circuits are with respect to circuit topology.
+We use an array to store the internal gate representations and perform gate fusion for advanced performance.

 ![alt text](img/svsim_pip.png)